 So now, when I look at my calendar I see many opportunities for me to bring in revenue outside of my regular and more spaced apart “big launches”.

 I have tiers of revenue:

-First Tier: a few sales a day of my lower priced products (like my eBook Find Your Niche and my Webinar in a Box template) and a couple sales of my evergreen courses trickle in each day from my funnels (my free email courses and lead magnets).
+First Tier: a few sales per week of my lower priced products (like my eBook Find Your Niche and my Webinar in a Box template) and a couple sales of my evergreen courses trickle in from my funnels (my free email courses and lead magnets).

 Second Tier: Every week I have what I call a mini-launch or “burst” with my webinars.
 This is where I make more sales than on a daily basis, but less than a full-on launch.